When Pelé Broke Our Hearts - Wales and the 1958 World Cup

 8. The Mexico Debacle

-10. Glory in Stockholm
+10. Glory in the Råsunda

 11. Brazil

-The 1958 World Cup
+Appendix: 1958 World Cup Tournament Statistics

 Related Products